influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/valueFrom.md

 withExpression(expression)
 ```

-Expression, if defined, is evaluated to specify the value for the parameter
+"Expression, if defined, is evaluated to specify the value for the parameter"

 ### fn withJqFilter